China admits 4 PLA soldiers killed in Galwan Valley clash with Indian Army | Law-Order

 Senior Colonel Ren Guoqiang, Spokesman for the Chinese Ministry of National Defence said that China's position on resolving the China-India border issue is clear, consistent and sincere. ''China is always committed to resolving disputes through dialogue and negotiation, maintaining the general situation of the relations between the two sides, promoting the cooling and easing of the situation, and restoring the peace and tranquility in the China-Indian border areas as soon as possible,'' Ren said in a statement.

-Asked whether the details of the Galwan incident revealed by China today will impact Saturday's 10th round of Commanders-level talks to discuss further disengagement of troops, the Chinese foreign ministry spokesperson said these are two separate issues. ''Through diplomatic and military channels of the two sides are in communications in completing the disengagement smoothly,'' she added.
+The state-run Global Times also released a propaganda ''on-site video'' of the Galwan Valley border clash.
+Asked whether the details of the Galwan incident revealed by China will impact Saturday's 10th round of Commanders-level talks to discuss further disengagement of troops, the Chinese foreign ministry spokesperson said these are two separate issues. ''Through diplomatic and military channels of the two sides are in communications in completing the disengagement smoothly,'' she added.

 ''We hope the Indian side will bear in mind the general interest of bilateral relations and bring the ties to the right track.
 What we released is just the facts and the truth,” she said.